chadsec1/decoyim/THREAT_MODEL.md

   - The ISP (or inbetween network provider) of download servers
       - If the network connection to download servers is not protected, hostile code can be inserted into the binary for any purpose.
-  - The CoyIM developers
+  - The DecoyIM developers
-      - The CoyIM developers could insert hostile code in the source code for any threat.
+      - The DecoyIM developers could insert hostile code in the source code for any threat.
 They could also distribute binaries that are different than the ones created by the build servers, containing hostile code not visible in the public source code.